Nose chain: Physical aspects

 Simply put, the nose chain is a link between a nose piercing and an ear-piercing.
 Typically, these "chains" are just that: chain links, usually (though not always) made of some kind of metal.
 Yet, besides actual chains, the term "nose chain" can denote other types of connecting materials between the nose and ear piercings, such as the common alternative of rosary beads.
 Other connectors can be used as well.

 History

 The nose chain has been commonly worn by women in South Asia and North Africa (Sudan) for centuries.
 Women in India have been wearing them since before 6th century.
-It can be evidently seen in many indian sculptures.
+It can be evidently seen in many Indian sculptures.
 It is especially significant during wedding ceremonies.
-Hindu tradition dictates that on the wedding night, the bride wears a nose chain which is hooked by a chain to either the earring or hair.
-The nose chain is worn by women as to show respect and devotion to Goddess Parvati as she is considered the Goddess of marriage.
+Hindu tradition suggests that on the wedding night, the bride wears a nose piercing which is in some regions of India is hooked by a chain to either the earring or hair, is only a nose ring in some, and a nose stud in others.
+The nose piercing is worn by women as Ancient Santana Dharma practices believed that the left nostril piercing helps in reproductive and womb health and accordingly, upon marriage, women used to get their left nostril pierced (as all ancient civilizations, naturally, considered procreation/reproduction as a natural aspect of marriage).

 Subculture

-Today the nose chain has risen to prevalence as a recent introduction of Gothic fashion and is now known for its use in several different subcultures around the world.
+Today the nose chain has risen to prevalence as a recent appropriation of Hindu customs and introduction of Gothic fashion and is now known for its use in several different subcultures around the world.